Prak2210/RenderLogs/README.md

 # Points covered:
 - Objective
 - Implementation Strategy
+  -- How configuration settings gives more control over the application
 - Testing Strategy
 - How to run application in your local?
-- Troubleshooting
-- Future Improvements
+- Future Improvement

 ### Objective

-A service which read an internally stored log file at startup.
-Once started, it needs to have a REST endpoint where it should render the data.
-Given log data file is assumed to have less than 1000 entries.
+A service which read an internally stored log file on the startup.
+Once started, it needs to have a REST endpoint where it should render the data. *Given log data file is assumed to have less than 1000 entries*

 ### Implementation Strategy